 It is a fertile state of mind that is wonderfully suited to clay work as I practice it: as simply as possible, mainly in the palm of my hands, without a wheel.
 For a long time I refused to listen to the call of the clay and of my hands, but in the end it was necessary to admit the obvious: something was trying to express itself, so I finally let it.

-First in the heart of Paris, then in the Hauts de France, the smells that emanate from a fresh block of clay remind me of the scents of wet earth and dead leaves that saturate the air when the snow is melting in the spring.
+First in the heart of Paris, then in the Hauts de France, the scent of a fresh block of clay reminds me of those of wet earth and dead leaves that saturate the air when the snow is melting in the spring.
 Then you know that soon things will grow, a new life will emerge and blossom.
-Making an object out of clay is a little bit like watching a small shoot grow and become a flower or a blade of grass in the garden.
+Making an object out of clay is a little bit like watching a tiny shoot grow and become a flower or a blade of grass in the garden.

 Creation in my practice is intuitive and existential and its slowness a deliberate choice.
 It's more a quest for experiences than for mastery and about negotiating with the material rather than